determined-ai/determined/sprinkle/user-facing/low-level.md

 Don't let power outages, network outages, or even slow memory leaks cause you to have to restart.

-When you use the Generic API, can checkpoint your progress as often as you like.
+When you use the Core API, can checkpoint your progress as often as you like.
 Determined will restart your job with the last checkpoint you reported, and all you have to do for fault tolerance is load that checkpoint and go!